serhat-dirik/docker4jboss/image-httpd-ews2/README.md

 ### Installation Files

-The file list below need to be downloaded from [Red Hat Customer site](http://access.redhat.com) and placed into the install subdirectory.

-* EAP 6.4 Files
-  * jboss-eap-native-webserver-connectors-6.4.0-RHEL7-x86_64.zip
-  * jboss-ews-httpd-2.1.0-RHEL7-x86_64.zip
-  * jws-httpd-3.0.0-RHEL7-x86_64.zip
-* JON 3.3 Files
-  * jon-server-3.3-update-03.zip
-  * rhq-enterprise-agent-4.12.0.JON330GA.jar (you need to extract this file from JON Server installation zip file)
+You need to download & place required files into install subdirectory.
+Please read [README](./install/README.md) file under install subdirectory to see list of required files and how to download.

 ## Building The Image